markdalgleish/static-site-generator-webpack-plugin/README.md

   plugins: [
-    // `main` is the bundle name sepcified in the `entry` section above. new StaticSiteGeneratorPlugin('main', paths, {
+    // `main` is the bundle name sepcified in the `entry` section above. new StaticSiteGeneratorPlugin({
+      entry: 'main',
+      paths: [
+        '/hello/',
+        '/world/'
+      ],
+      locals: {
         // Properties here are merged into `locals`
         // passed to the exported render function
         greet: 'Hello'
+      }
     })
   ]